 MOD IAP/11A19A11/2#50134

-4.2.16 If no comments have been received on the expiry of the periods specified in § 4.2.14, or if agreement has been reached with the administrations which have made comments and with which agreement is necessary, the administration proposing the modification may continue with the appropriate procedure in Article 5, and shall so inform the Bureau, indicating the final characteristics of the frequency assignment together with the names of the administrations with which agreement has been reached.
+4.2.16XX1 If no comments have been received on the expiry of the periods specified in § 4.2.14, or if agreement has been reached with the administrations which have made comments and with which agreement is necessary, the administration proposing the modification may continue with the appropriate procedure in Article 5, and shall so inform the Bureau, indicating the final characteristics of the frequency assignment together with the names of the administrations with which agreement has been reached.
+(WRC-19)

 Reasons: This method adds one more examination under § 4.2.16 of RR Appendix 30 such that should any remaining affected networks in the Plan before the submission under § 4.2.16 of RR Appendix 30, the Bureau shall further examine if the remaining corresponding assignments in the Plan are still considered as being affected.
 The network being examined will not be subject to any new requirements beyond those specified in its Part A publication.